somleng/freeswitch-config/README.md

 #### Simulating Calls

+Sign in to your dev-box FreeSwith as `85510236139@local_ip` using a SIP client such as QuteCom or make a new profile under `directory/default.
+The sign-in name is important as it will simulate the caller_id for the calling party.

 ##### Incoming

 Placing a call to 2442 will simulate an incoming call to Chibi.
 You'll need to have Vibi and Chibi running locally as well to get this to work.